Hoyg/azuredevopslabs/labs/vsts/nodejs/readme.md

    ![Azure Subscription](media/authorize1.png)

+   * $(webappname): We will use the WebApp which was created in the previous task to deploy the application and hence we need to configure the Azure service connection

 1. Click on the pipeline to set the trigger to continuous deployment and save the release pipeline.

    ![Continuous Deployment](media/enablecd.png)